About Steve Chazin

 Over three decades, I've led teams at some of the most influential companies in tech:

-- Cisco - I reimagined WebEx into the collaboration tool millions use today, while building a team collaboration tool that predated Slack
+• Cisco - I helped reimagine WebEx into the collaboration tool millions use today, and built a team collaboration tool that predated Slack.

-- Salesforce - I led the integration of Dimdim's revolutionary web conferencing technology, bringing web chat to millions of people inside their browsers.
-While there, I earned a cool patent on a screensharing feature I'm sure you've used before.
+• Salesforce - I led the integration of Dimdim's web conferencing technology, bringing browser-based web chat to millions.
+While there, I earned a cool patent on a screen-sharing feature you've almost certainly used.

-- Symantec - I was their first VP/GM for Cloud, bringing simple file sync and share tools to PC users, and where I earned another patent for simple, yet secure file sharing.
+• Symantec - As the company’s first VP/GM for Cloud, I brought simple file sync and share tools to PC users and earned another patent for secure file sharing.

-- Alarm.com - I lead our next-gen sensing and AI solutions for home security, and helped build health and wellness products that keep millions of families safe.
-I'm particularly proud of this patent for turning the phone in your pocket into a sensor so you know at a glance that your loved ones are safe.
+• Alarm.com - I led next-generation sensing and AI solutions for home security and helped build health and wellness products that keep millions of families safe.
+I'm especially proud of a patent that turns the phone in your pocket into a passive safety sensor for loved ones.

-I've launched four startups.
-I've led teams of 500+.
-I've scaled businesses from $0 to $1.3 billion.
-I gave keynotes to rooms full of doctors and executives in more than 20 countries.
-I was on ABC News, Fox News, and BBC television talking about where technology is heading.
-Heck, I was even in a documentary talking about my former boss/foe, Steve Jobs, and have an IMDB entry I never knew I needed.
+I’ve launched four startups.
+I’ve led teams of more than 500 people.
+I’ve scaled businesses from zero to $1.3 billion.
+I’ve given keynotes in over 20 countries to rooms full of doctors and executives.
+I’ve appeared on ABC News, Fox News, and BBC discussing where technology is headed.
+I was even featured in a documentary about my former boss - and occasional foe - Steve Jobs, complete with an IMDb entry I never expected to be so proud of.

-But the moments I am most proud of is when someone walks up after a talk and says "I finally get it."
-Or when a neighbor asks me for advice where I can help them through their tech issue.
-Or after I learn something new that I simply must share with others because I know it can improve their lives.
-That is what I am chasing with this site.
+But the moments I value most are simpler: when someone says, “I finally get it.”
+When a neighbor asks for help and I can make their tech frustration disappear.
+When I learn something new and feel compelled to share it because I know it can improve someone’s life.
+That’s what I’m chasing with this site.

 When I was 7, my dad brought home technology from his lab that made me ask: 'How can wires think?'
 Fifty years later, I used AI to help save him when he fell in his Florida home.
 And now I'm building AI-powered bedtime stories for my grand daughter.
 I've lived the full arc - from punch cards to ChatGPT, from fearing technology to embracing it.
 And I'm here to help you do the same. - Steve Chazin